garethrepton/garethrepton.github.io/_posts/2019-02-02-Fsharp handling the option type.md

 > *Our add and multiply function are also [monoids](http://www.garethrepton.com/Category-Theory-Monoids/)*

 This is quite a neat solution, and it means we can reuse our option logic for different types too if we want.
-The `optionOperation` can really run on any type now, with any identity and any function to apply.
-Lets append a function that does that:
+The `optionOperation` can really run on any type now, with an identity and a function to apply.
+Lets append a function that concatenates two strings:

 {% highlight FSharp %}
 let concat = optionOperation String.Empty (fun x y -> x + y)